How Important is Continuing Care?

-Continuing care provides a reminder of the effort needed to stay sober, the motivation that addicts need to keep moving forward so that the recovery process remains satisfying, and help dealing with the challenges of life outside of the treatment center.
+Continuing care provides a reminder of the effort needed to stay sober, the motivation that addicts need to keep moving forward so that the recovery process remains satisfying, and helps to deal with the challenges of life outside of the treatment center.

-For some, an drug addiction rehab center is the last resort, and the last chance for recovery.
+For some, a drug addiction rehab center is the last resort and the last chance for recovery.
 It is vital that clients retain that momentum, motivation, and confidence that they gained when they were in the addiction recovery center.
 This is why The River Source stresses the importance of completing the full continuum of care.

 Drug rehab centers fulfill several needs for the recovering addict, but the work doesn’t stop after graduating treatment.
 Continuing care is necessary for the addict to maintain a truly healthy life.

 The River Source recognizes that recovery from drug or alcohol addiction is a lifelong process.
 The center has one goal in mind for its clients: to help them get back to a normal life quickly while minimizing detox pain and strengthening the mind, body, and spirit.